josephsavona/valuable/README.md

 var Store = window.Valuable;
 ```

-`valuable` is new but ready to try:
+`valuable` is:
-- Extensively tested
+- Reasonably well tested...
-- Benchmarks show performance on par and better than Backbone
+- Performance at least on par, often better than Backbone (despite immutability!)
 - Browser support is modern browsers and IE9+

 Note: IE9 required for `Object.defineProperties()` for which polyfills do not work reliably in the author's experience.